z3l4w5/tintin-space/content/docs/part1/chapter8/summary/_index.md

 We can use Hugo Modules to create themes, template plugins, and content plugins.
 These plugins can mount to any location in a Hugo repository and have access to the entire template language.
 We can override specific files in a plugin for customization.

-Modules can depend on other modules, and we can decide to use the depen- dencies directly.
+Modules can depend on other modules, and we can decide to use the dependencies directly.

 Hugo makes it easy to deduplicate and have one copy of a module.